 India’s economy is described as huge, complex and growing.
 It is one of the most exciting and emerging markets in the world.
 Since 1951, India has grown as a planned economy.
 The first few plans focused on growth with the strengthening of the manufacturing sector, emphasising heavy industries to form the backbone of the economy.
 Other principal areas of planning were agriculture and social development.
 During the post-independence period and the period of the “Five-year plans”, efforts were focused on identifying the needs of the economy.
 Further, the economic reforms in the early 90s opened a new chapter in India’s economic history.
 It gave India an opportunity to shake off the shackles of its past and emerge on the world stage as a progressive nation.
-This essay on Indian Economy will help students know about the Indian economy in detail.
+This essay on the Indian Economy will help students know about the Indian economy in detail.

 Students can go through the list of CBSE Essays on different topics.
-It will help them to improve their writing skills and also increase their scores in the English exam.
+It will help them to improve their writing skills and also increase their scores on the English exam.
 Moreover, they can participate in different essay writing competitions which are conducted at the school level.

-500+ Words Essay on Indian Economy
+500+ Words Essay on the Indian Economy

 India is on the high road to economic growth.
-From 2020, the world economy has declined due to the COVID-19 pandemic.
+Since 2020, the world economy has declined due to the COVID-19 pandemic.
 Repeated waves of infection, supply-chain disruptions and inflation have created challenging times.
 Faced with these challenges, the Government of India has taken immediate action so that it has the least impact on the Indian economy.

 The Indian economy has been staging a sustained recovery since the second half of 2020-21.
-Although the second wave of the pandemic in April-June 2021 was more severe from a health perspective.
+However, the second wave of the pandemic in April-June 2021 was more severe from a health perspective.
 The national lockdown has affected small businesses, common people and everyone in India.
 Due to this, the Indian economy has gone down.
 But now, it is slowly rising up and taking its form.

-Role of Agriculture in Indian Economy
+Role of Agriculture in the Indian Economy

 Role of Industry in India’s Economy

 Industry is the secondary sector of the economy and is another important area of economic activity.
 After independence, the Government of India emphasised the role of industrialisation in the country’s economic development in the long run.
 Initially, the public sector contributed the maximum to economic growth.
 In the early 1990s, it was found that the public sector undertakings were not performing up to expectations.
 So, in 1991, the Indian Government decided to encourage the role of the private sector in industrial development.
-This step was taken to strengthen the process of industrialization in India.
+This step was taken to strengthen the process of industrialisation in India.